oneplus1000/smalljs/README.md

 - Reduce unnecssary space in javascript code.

-- Combine multiple javascript files into one file.
+- Binding multiple javascript files into one file.

 ##Usage